syndio/backend-engineer-app/README.md

 ## Requirements

 - The api must take an environment variable `PORT` and respond to requests on that port.
-- You provide basic instructions required to run the api.
+- You provide basic setup instructions required to run the api.
-- `curl localhost:$PORT/employees` returns the described response
+- `curl localhost:$PORT/employees` returns the described response.

 ## Success

-- We can run the api from your instructions
+- We can run the api from your setup instructions
 - The curl returns the described response
 - The api is written in Python or Go

 ## Not Required

-- Detailed documentation
 - Tests
 - Logging, monitoring, or anything more than basic error handling

 ## Submission

-- Respond to the email you recieved giving you this with:
+- Respond to the email you received giving you this with:
   - a zip file, or link to a git repo
   - instructions on how to setup and run the code (could be included w/ zip/git)
-- We'll test it and get back to you.
+- We'll follow the setup instructions to test it on a local machine, then we'll get back to you.

 ## Notes

+- Keep it simple
 - We expect this to take less than an hour, please try and limit your effort to that window.
 - If the api works, and returns what we requested, its a success.
 - Anything extra (tests, other endpoints, ...) is not worth bonus/etc.